Chapter 44

 "[22] Then Moses led Israel from the Red Sea and they went into the Desert of Shur.
 For three days they traveled in the desert without finding water.
 [23] When they came to Marah, they could not drink its water because it was bitter.
 (That is why the place is called Marah.)
 [24] So the people grumbled against Moses, saying, "What are we to drink?"
 [25] Then Moses cried out to the LORD, and the LORD showed him a piece of wood.
 He threw it into the water, and the water became sweet. ..."

-This time not only did the children of Israel lose faith, belief and trust in God to provide for their needs but they actually felt that God led them into the desert to starve them to death.
+This time not only did the Israelites lose faith and trust in God to provide for their needs, they actually felt God led them into the desert to starve them to death.
+This is recorded in,

 Exodus 16:1-3